 While the coral reefs of the Great Barrier Reef (GBR) receive a lot of attention, much less is known about the areas between the reefs.
 These “inter-reefal” areas comprise 93% of the GBR Marine Park.
 Here, animals called bryozoans can dominate the seafloor and create reef habitat that sustains a high diversity of mobile and attached animals, in the same way that corals create habitat on shallow coral reefs.

-Museum of Tropical Queensland (MTQ) holds the world’s leading collection of tropical Australian bryozoans, currently ~28,000 specimens.
+Queensland Museum Tropics (Queensland Museum Tropics) holds the world’s leading collection of tropical Australian bryozoans, currently ~28,000 specimens.
 Project DIG has supported acquisition of a scanning electron microscope (SEM), transforming the way we conduct our research on specimens from the Great Barrier Reef.

 Bryozoan animals are tiny, usually less than 1 mm in length (like corals, colonies contain 100s or 1000s of individuals).
 Taxonomy and ecology involve inspecting and measuring tiny features of their skeletons just a fraction of a millimetre long, and this requires high magnification imagery only achievable by SEM.